 Nowhere in the food supply is fraud more prevalent than in the fishing industry.
 A 2016 report from the Oceana Foundation claims that one in five of over 25,000 samples of fish tested were mislabeled.
 Passing cheaper fish off for more expensive ones is a particularly common practice.
 “Laundering” protected species from restricted waters is another prevalent industry abuse cited in the report.

 These abuses hurt consumers and the industry as a whole.
 “It harms everyone in the supply chain who is playing by the rules,” wrote Kimberly Warner, author of the study and senior scientist with Oceana.
 “The person going through the effort to catch fish legally and label correctly is undercut by the fraudulent practices.”
-Distributed ledger technology could make it more difficult to cheat on labeling, adding more trust into the supply chain.
+A blockchain logistics system could make it more difficult to cheat on labeling, adding more trust into the supply chain.

 Cost of misbehavior